ybyzek/theniledev-examples/authz/README.md

 This example uses the NILE JS SDK to demonstrate authorization features in Nile in the following workflow:

 - List the `SkyNet` instances allowed to be read by the user nora@demo.io in a given organization
-- Create a new rule that denies the user access to instances of the type `SkyNet` (organization is provided in the request)
+- Create a new policy that denies the user access to instances of the type `SkyNet` (organization is provided in the request)

   ```json
   {